 Come and go

-If your dog starts to get agitated when you pick up keys, close doors, or put on shoes for example, do those things without going out.
+If your dog starts to get agitated when you pick up keys, close doors, or put on shoes, do those things without going out, for example.

 Practise by coming and going through doors that you close behind you, ignoring the dog as you go around the house.
 Start with short periods - perhaps just seconds - on the other side of a closed door, and build it up over time.